 The fact that they are able to restore Victor to life by “rubbing him with brandy and forcing him to swallow a small quantity” inversely parallels Victor’s experience with his own creation.
+Whilst they are not responsible for the birth, they provide the love and care that the monster lacked.
 Lovingly, the sailors swaddle their infant-like companion in blankets and place him “near the chimney of the kitchen stove”.
 Whilst Victor was obviously distraught, Walton notes that acts of kindness help to restore him and light up his “whole countenance”.
 As we shall note, this is in stark contrast to the rough treatment the creature experiences upon his birth.
 Victor himself notes, “you have benevolently restored me to life”.

 Victor functions as a cautionary device, who recognises his own extreme pursuits in Walton and asks him, “do you share my madness”.
 Have you drunk also of the intoxicating draught?”.
 This is in response to Walton’s exclamation that he aims to pursue his enterprise regardless of one man’s life or death, which pales into insignificance for the “acquirement of the knowledge which I sought for the dominion I should acquire and transmit over elemental foes of our race”.

-Walton refers to Victor as a “divine wanderer”.
+In this regard, Walton also refers to Victor as a “divine wanderer”, which echoes the wandering spirit in the poem of the “Ancient Mariner”.
 He has a certain quality that “elevates him so immeasurably above any other person I ever knew” It is his capacity of “intuitive discernment”.
 Victor recognises the similarities with the Captain – “you seek for knowledge and wisdom, as I once did and I ardently hope that the gratification of your wishes may not be a serpent to sting you as mind has been”.